Tongue & Lip Ties in Orland Park, South Loop,

 No. As stated above, babies with tongue-tie cannot stick their tongues out past their gums.

-We look forward to working with you and your child if he or she wrestles with negative effects of tongue-tie.
+We look forward to working with you and your child if he or she wrestles with the negative effects of tongue-tie.
 The frenectomy procedure is simple, and together with a team of medical specialists, our doctors treat this condition comprehensively, safely, and comfortably.